diatomsRcool/topmed_ids/README.md

 The topmed_curies.tsv file contains mappings across several ontologies for each variable and included the variable_phv, data set url, and study url.
 It was produced by phv_to_pheno.py.
 The given URLs are to splash pages in dbGAP.
 No data can be accessed without proper authorization.

+UPDATE: phv_to_pheno.py now just outputs the accession ids for the variable, the data set, and the study.
+The URLs are no longer output.

 ## File explanations

 2018-10-05_1214_tagged_variables.txt: This file is from TOPMed.
 It maps each variable to a normalized phenotype term.